Skip to content

 sh

-cd kongponents && yarn install --frozen-lockfile
+cd kongponents && pnpm install

 Next, let's generate the CLI that can be used to easy scaffold new Kongponent components.
 This likely was ran automatically after installing dependencies.